andersrennermalm/mlx-kb-whisper/README.md

 # mlx-kb-whisper
 MLX version of the KBLAB/kb-whisper model on HuggingFace.
-KBLAB/kb-whisper is a suite of Whisper models trained onSwedish speech by The National Library of Sweden. mlx-whisper is a speech-to-text framework for Apple Silicon.
+KBLAB/kb-whisper is a suite of Whisper models trained on Swedish speech by The National Library of Sweden. mlx-whisper is a speech-to-text framework for Apple Silicon.

 This project contains example code and instructions for converting a kb-whisper model for use with mlx.